Our Verdict

 Our Analysis and Test Results

 These lightweight and breathable shorts performed well on both day-long and distance hikes.
-We took them on some hot and humid summer trips on the Pinhoti Trail as well as some cooler, wetter climbs on the Oregon coast.
+We took them on some hot and humid summer trips on the Pinhoti Trail and some cooler, wetter climbs on the Oregon coast.
+We also wore them in Utah's mountains and the Italian Alps.
 They lack the technical aesthetic of some more expensive pairs, but they are ultimately practical.

 Performance Comparison